allthingsclowd/web_page_counter/readme.md

 # Web Page Counter
-## An Introduction the new style of Cloud Infrastructure using HASHICORP's - PACKER, VAGRANT, CONSUL, NOMAD & VAGRANT
+## An introduction to the new style of Cloud Infrastructure using HASHICORP's - PACKER, VAGRANT, CONSUL, NOMAD & VAULT

 These tools free up developers to focus on application development whilst giving operations teams a secure, flexible, scalable and governed infrastructure.
 These tools satisfy the most demanding cloud native applications of today but can still easily integrate with, deploy and manage traditional applications too.